antiantilopa/primitive-engine/DOC.md

 - childs (list[[GameObject](#game-object)]) <br> all game objects binded to the game object.
 - parent ([GameObject](#game-object)) <br> a game object that the game object is binded to.
 - active (bool) <br> state of the game object.
 If not active, it will not iterate or be drawn on screen.
+- need_draw (bool) <br> flag variable. if true, game object will be drawn.
+- need_blit (bool) <br> flag variable. if true and game object is on screen (absolute cordinates touches screen), game object will be blit.

 **Static Variables:**
 - root ([GameObject](#game-object)) <br> root game object representing screen. all gameobject have to be chained to it to be drawn.